 Dana Wylie is a singer of rare gift and a dedicated crafter of deeply felt and sharply observed songs.
 Praised for being as dexterous with words as she is with her guitar, piano and remarkably powerful voice, she writes with equal parts craft and passion; as Roger Levesque of the Edmonton Journal put it, "Wylie shows the intuitive grace, smart, lyrical economy, and the ability to find insights in everything or anything that you expect of a mature songwriter.”

-Dana released her fifth record, The Earth That You’re Made Of, in October 2017.
-After fifteen-odd years of eclectic and wandering musical adventures, this latest offering expresses the grounded but revelatory wisdom of the pilgrim who has finally found her way home; journalist, broadcaster, and festival director Peter North described it as “one of the finest contemporary roots recordings to have ever been produced in Alberta, period.”
+Dana’s fifth record, The Earth That You’re Made Of, was released in October 2017 and earned her a Canadian Folk Music Award nomination for Contemporary Singer of the Year.
+After fifteen-odd years of eclectic and wandering musical adventures, she has crafted a group of songs rich with the grounded but revelatory wisdom of the pilgrim who has finally found her way home; journalist, broadcaster, and festival director Peter North described the album as “one of the finest contemporary roots recordings to have ever been produced in Alberta, period.”